avive/karmacoin-docs/versioned_docs/version-0.1.0/design/onboarding.md

 3. Block producer executes the transaction, adds the new user account and the transaction to the chain and gets the transaction fee from the verifier.
 It also assigns the new user sign-up reward when applicable according to the protocol.

 > Verifiers are run by the Karmacoin foundation and have an off-chain incentive to pay the transaction fees for new user accounts. e.g. mandate to see Karmacoin grows in terms of unique users.

+The chain should now have the following state:
+1. Receiver has a new account on chain.
+2. Receiver's account is updated with the sign-up reward when applicable.
+3. The new transaction fee is debited from verifier account unless it was paid by the protocol.
+4. The `new user transaction` is on-chain.

 ---
 :::info License